 The company's revenue is mainly derived from interest charged to related parties, hence, the company is heavily dependent on the performance of the Endo Group.
-The Board of Directors regularly reviews the financial performance of the Endo Group to ensure that there is sufficient liquidity to sustain its operations.
+The board regularly reviews the financial performance of the Endo Group to ensure that there is sufficient liquidity to sustain its operations.